Sex toy: Research

 Sex toys have been the subject of scientific research in different disciplines (e.g., medicine, clinical psychology, sexology, queer studies) for decades.
-However, in comparison to other sexual aids such as pornography they are regarded as relatively under-researched.

-Prevalence and types of sex toy use

-Some questionnaire and interview studies on the prevalence of sex toy use are available.
-They show that people of all genders and all sexual identities use sex toys during solo sex (masturbation) and - somewhat less frequently - during partner sex.
-In various countries (e.g., Australia, China, Germany, USA) sex toys are normalized according to empirical studies, i.e. they are already used by large sections of the population, sometimes by the majority of the population.
+Some questionnaire and interview studies on the prevalence of sex toy have shown that people of all genders and all sexual identities use sex toys during solo sex (masturbation) and - somewhat less frequently - during partner sex.
+In some countries (e.g., Australia, China, Germany, USA) sex toys are normalized, i.e. they are already used by large sections of the population, sometimes by the majority of the population.
+These studies also that members of the LGBTQ+ community are more likely to have used a vibrator before, with around half of gay or bisexual men and over 75% of lesbian or bisexual women having used one before.

-The Internet has made an important contribution to the popularization of sex toys, since information searches about and the purchase of sex toys can now be carried out discreetly online.
+The Internet has contributed to the popularization of sex toys, since information searches about and the purchase of sex toys can now be carried out discreetly online.

-Studies demonstrate that sex toy uses are very diverse.
-For example, many women do not insert vibrators, but use them externally for direct clitoral stimulation, either during masturbation or during intercourse.
+Many women do not insert vibrators, but use them externally for direct clitoral stimulation, either during masturbation or during intercourse.
 Homosexual identified men, on the other hand, report much more frequently that they use vibrators for anal insertion.

+According to a 2016 study in Signs: Journal of Women in Culture and Society, in Mexico City, women sometimes buy sex toys to punish their male partners, typically for infidelity.

-Negative and positive effects of sex toy use
+Positive and negative effects of sex toy use

 The meanings and implications of sex toys are controversially discussed in academia.
-Some authors criticize sex toys for pushing the commercialization of sex, others endorse them for fostering sexual empowerment.
+Many authors endorse them for fostering sexual empowerment, while some criticize sex toys for pushing the commercialization of sex.